city2graph#

 • Construct graphs from mobility datasets (e.g. bike-sharing, migration, and pedestrian flows)

-• Convert geospatial data into pytorch tensors for graph representation learning, such as Graph Neural Networks (GNNs)
+• Convert geospatial data (GeoPandas / NetworkX) into tensors (PyTorch Geometric’s Data and HeteroData) for graph representation learning, such as Graph Neural Networks (GNNs)

 Examples#